bweindorf/rockanalysis/README.md

-# rockanalysis
+#rockanalysis
-Code for Analyzing ISO-10328 Testing Data
+Code for Analyzing ISO-10328 Testing Data Obtained from MTS

 ## Use
 Analyze Class Holds All Data, takes filename as argument